 does not have to be large to get off the ground.
 You will gain members by word of mouth in no time!

-- Hand out flyers to interested families – Liz will help you get started on that email@example.com
+- Hand out flyers to interested families – Tessa will help you get started on that. email firstname.lastname@example.org to get started!

 - Have the girls talk about Girl Scouts to their friends